backstage/backstage/docs/backend-system/building-plugins-and-modules/08-migrating.md

 The new [extension points](../architecture/05-extension-points.md) API allows [modules](../architecture/06-modules.md) to add functionality into the backend plugin itself, in this case an additional `ClusterSupplier`.
 Let's look at how we could add support for installing custom suppliers using an extension point.
 This will allow integrators to build their own internal module with a custom `ClusterSupplier` implementation.

-First we'll go ahead and create a `@backstage/plugin-kubernetes-node` package where we can defined our extension point.
+First we'll go ahead and create a `@backstage/plugin-kubernetes-node` package where we can define our extension point.
 A separate package is used to avoid direct dependencies on the plugin package itself.
-With the new package created, we defined the extension point like this:
+With the new package created, we define the extension point like this:

 ```ts
 import { createExtensionPoint } from '@backstage/backend-plugin-api';